CudaText-addons/cuda_vim_mode/readme/readme.txt

   O - creates empty line above current line (and goes into insertion mode on new line) gg - go to text begin
   G - go to line number (if number entered before), or go to text end (if none)
+  | - go to column number (if number entered before, else column 1)

 author: Alexey (CudaText)